-The reason why I mention these things is because recently, I have seen articles in fashion magazines and online retailers and market places lobbying for purchasing so-called “investment bags”.
-These articles claim that bags such as the Chanel 2.55 or the Hermes Birkin Bag would be a better investment than a house, equities or gold.
-At first, their arguments may seem really compelling, but then I started to do some research of my own and got results that differed greatly.
+The idea for this article came from a personal interest.
+As you may know, I have a business and finance background and I also like to apply it to what is going on in fashion.
+The reason why I was drawn to analysing bags as a financial investment is that I keep seeing articles in fashion magazines, online retailers and resell platforms and videos online encouraging readers and viewers to purchase so-called “investment bags”.
+These articles claim that bags such as the Chanel Medium Classic Flap bag or the Hermes Birkin bag would be a better investment than a house, equities or gold.
+At first, their arguments may seem really compelling, but let me share my research and the results which differed greatly.

 Before I start my analysis, I would like to draw attention to a couple of things: